 - represent the economic impacts of climate change at the farm level

-- in combination with data acquisition methods, make statements about the overall sectors of agriculture.
+- and, in combination with data acquisition methods, make statements about entire sectors of agriculture.

 Land Use, Carbon Storage and Geophysical Effects

-LIFE models carbon fluxes between land use options, products and the atmosphere, considering geophysical effects such as albedo.
+LIFE models carbon fluxes between land use options, products and the atmosphere, while taking account of geophysical effects such as albedo.

 Digitalisation in Agriculture

-Digitalisation offers a multitude of new opportunities for many aspects of daily life as well as for numerous economic sectors.
-The digitalisation of the agricultural value chain enables the development of new business models, as well as an efficiency increase in agricultural production (e.g. "precision farming").
+Digitalisation provides a multitude of new opportunities both in daily life as well as in numerous areas of economic activity.
+The digitalisation of the agricultural value added chain enables the development of new business models, as well as an increase in the efficiency of agricultural production (e.g. "precision farming").